fergusq/tampio/README.md

 |2.              |`sekä`    |`&&`                 |
 |2.              |`taikka`  |`||`                 |

+A _condition_ can be either a builtin operator or a boolean function.
+Boolean functions are described in a previous chapter.

+#### Builtin operators

+A condition can be a builtin operator.
-A _condition_ consists of two operands and a comparison operator.
+The condition consists of two operands and a comparison operator.

     [expression] on [operator] [expression]
     [expression] ei ole [operator] [expression]